ashikur00se7en/emergency-hotline-assignment-05/README.md

 ✅ **Example:**

 Suppose, we have an anchor tag with "my-link" id and it's href attribute value is "https://example.com".
-And suppose we have a div with "parent" id.
+And suppose, we have a div with "parent" id.
+Then,

 <pre>
 const link = document.getElementById('myLink');